suneelpatel/Statistics-for-Data-Science-using-Python/README.md

 The conditional probability is the probability that some event(s) occur given that we know other events have already occurred.
 If A and B are two events then the conditional probability of A occurring given that B has occurred is written as P(A|B).
 **Example:** The probability that a card is a four given that we have drawn a red card is P(4|red) = 2/26 = 1/13.
 (There are 52 cards in the pack, 26 are red and 26 are black.
 Now because we’ve already picked a red card, we know that there are only 26 cards to choose from, hence why the first denominator is 26).

+##### Distribution:
+Before we jump on to the explanation of distributions, let’s see what kind of data can we encounter.
+The data can be discrete or continuous.

+**Discrete Data**, as the name suggests, can take only specified values.
+For example, when you roll a die, the possible outcomes are 1, 2, 3, 4, 5 or 6 and not 1.5 or 2.45.

+**Continuous Data** can take any value within a given range.
+The range may be finite or infinite.
+For example, A girl’s weight or height, the length of the road.
+The weight of a girl can be any value from 54 kgs, or 54.5 kgs, or 54.5436kgs.

+##### Types of Distributions
+**1.Bernoulli Distribution**
+**2. Uniform Distribution**
+**3. Binomial Distribution**
+**4. Normal Distribution**
+**5. Poisson Distribution**
+**6. Exponential Distribution**

+#### Normal Distribution
+Normal distribution represents the behavior of most of the situations in the universe (That is why it’s called a “normal” distribution).
+The large sum of (small) random variables often turns out to be normally distributed, contributing to its widespread application.
+Any distribution is known as Normal distribution if it has the following characteristics:

+* The mean, median and mode of the distribution coincide.
+* The curve of the distribution is bell-shaped and symmetrical about the line x=μ.
+* The total area under the curve is 1.
+* Exactly half of the values are to the left of the center and the other half to the right.
+* A normal distribution is highly different from Binomial Distribution.
+However, if the number of trials approaches infinity then the shapes will be quite similar.

+##### Some of the properties of a standard normal distribution are mentioned below:
+* The normal curve is symmetric about the mean and bell shaped.
+* Mean, mode and median is zero which is the centre of the curve.
+* Approximately 68% of the data will be between -1 and +1 (i.e. within 1 standard deviation from the mean), 95% between -2 and +2 (within 2 SD from the mean) and 99.7% between -3 and 3 (within 3 SD from the mean)

+##### There are a few commonly used terms which we need to understand:
+* **Population** : Space of all possible elements from a set of data
+* **Sample** : consists of observations drawn from population
+* **Parameter** : measurable characteristic of a population such as mean, SD
+* **Statistic**: measurable characteristic of a sample

 #### Central Limit Theorem (CLT)
 The central limit theorem (CLT) is simple.
 It just says that with a large sample size, sample means are normally distributed.